 Read the Augmentin XR (amoxicillin clavulanic potassium) Side Effects Center for a complete guide to possible side effects

 Probenecid decreases the renal tubular secretion of amoxicillin.
 Concurrent use with AUGMENTIN XR may result in increased and prolonged blood levels of amoxicillin.
-Coadministration of probenecid cannot be recommended.
+Coadministration of probenecid is not recommended.

-The concurrent administration of allopurinol and ampicillin increases substantially the incidence of rashes in patients receiving both drugs as compared to patients receiving ampicillin alone.
-It is not known whether this potentiation of ampicillin rashes is due to allopurinol or the hyperuricemia present in these patients.
+The concurrent administration of allopurinol and amoxicillin substantially increases the incidence of rashes in patients receiving both drugs as compared to patients receiving amoxicillin alone.
+It is not known whether this potentiation of amoxicillin rashes is due to allopurinol or the hyperuricemia present in these patients.
 In controlled clinical trials of AUGMENTIN XR, 25 patients received concomitant allopurinol and AUGMENTIN XR.
 No rashes were reported in these patients.
 However, this sample size is too small to allow for any conclusions to be drawn regarding the risk of rashes with concomitant AUGMENTIN XR and allopurinol use.

-Oral administration of AUGMENTIN XR will result in high urine concentrations of amoxicillin.
-High urine concentrations of ampicillin may result in false-positive reactions when testing for the presence of glucose in urine using CLINITEST® , Benedict's Solution, or Fehling's Solution.
-Since this effect may also occur with amoxicillin and therefore AUGMENTIN XR, it is recommended that glucose tests based on enzymatic glucose oxidase reactions (such as CLINISTIX®) be used.
+High urine concentrations of amoxicillin may result in false-positive reactions when testing for the presence of glucose in urine using CLINITEST®, Benedict's Solution, or Fehling's Solution.
+Since this effect may also occur with AUGMENTIN, it is recommended that glucose tests based on enzymatic glucose oxidase reactions be used.

-Following administration of ampicillin to pregnant women, a transient decrease in plasma concentration of total conjugated estriol, estriol-glucuronide, conjugated estrone, and estradiol has been noted.
-This effect may also occur with amoxicillin, and therefore, AUGMENTIN XR.
+Following administration of amoxicillin to pregnant women, a transient decrease in plasma concentration of total conjugated estriol, estriol-glucuronide, conjugated estrone, and estradiol has been noted

 Read the Augmentin XR Drug Interactions Center for a complete guide to possible interactions